raskrawen/EscapeRoomVirt/documentation/readme.md

 dato: maj 2025
 Start server by: "nodemon server/server.js" og "node server/server.js".

-Overwrite 'main' by "Force Push" (to default branch set by "git branch --set-upstream-to=origin/main")
+Overwrite 'main' by "Force Push" (to default branch set by "git branch --set-upstream-to=origin/main" and the reset with "git branch --set-upstream-to=origin/vERvers1.3.5 vERvers1.3.5")
 OR:
 Overwrite main branch by: change to main.
 Merge from vERversx.y.z